Written by: Gerald G. Githinji | Monitoring and Evaluation Officer – NAISHI Project

 “I breastfed exclusively for six months,” she said proudly.
 She attributes her child’s HIV negative status to a great relationship between her and the Clinician.

-She is now a CHS supported mentor mother at Wingemi Health Centre where among other things, she ensures that this doctor-patient relationship is created, strengthened and maintained for other clients, offers patient care and supports those around her to seek HIV testing and counselling services.
+She is now a CHS supported mentor mother at Wingemi Health Centre where among other things, she ensures that this health service provider-patient relationship is created, strengthened and maintained for other clients, offers patient care and supports those around her to seek HIV testing and counselling services.

 Her parting shot, “Once a patient has utmost confidence in their care giver, the outcomes are always favourable.”